 Every four years the U.S. Congress requires an assessment of the 20-year forecasted capital improvement needs of public water systems.
-Although the process was delayed for two years, it is moving ahead in 2021.
 The U.S. Environmental Protection Agency (EPA) selected 56 of Washington's community water systems to participate in the 2021 Needs Survey.
 EPA uses the results of this limited survey to estimate the capital improvement needs for all of our public water utilities in the state.
 The selected systems (PDF) include all 12 large utilities with a population over 100,000 and a statistical sampling of 44 medium-sized utilities (3,300 to 100,000 population).
-EPA will separately survey small systems with population less than 3,300 people, including about 32 in Washington.
-EPA's contractor, Cadmus, will contact these systems directly.
+EPA surveyed small systems with population less than 3,300 people, including about 32 in Washington.

-Based on 2015 Needs Survey data, EPA calculated the capital improvement needs of Washington's Group A public water systems through the year 2035 at $11.7 billion.
-EPA's final report to Congress for 2015, Drinking Water Infrastructure Needs Survey and Assessment (PDF), contains more information.
+Based on the 2021 Needs Survey data, EPA calculated the capital improvement needs of Washington's Group A public water systems through the year 2041 at $11.7 billion.
+EPA will publish their final 2021 report to Congress later this year.
+Find more information on EPA's website.

 Why is the Needs Assessment Important to Utilities?

 Washington's water utilities need access to as many Drinking Water State Revolving Fund (DWSRF) dollars as possible to help meet their capital investment needs.
 In the last DWSRF loan cycle, we were able to fund about half of the loan amount requested.